vortexmakes/RKH/README.md

 - Added RKH_SMA_DISPATCH() polymorphic function in native scheduler.
 - Added a deploy script to release new versions.
 - Enhanced README file.
-- From this version on, you must include the files rkhfwk_rdygrp.h and rkhfwk_rdygrp.c located in source/fwk/inc and source/fwk/src respectively, to maintain the backward-compatiblity with the existing application projects.
+- From this version, you must include the files rkhfwk_rdygrp.h and rkhfwk_rdygrp.c located in source/fwk/inc and source/fwk/src respectively, to maintain the backward-compatiblity with the existing application projects.